dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 openstack server set --property landb-alias=<cmsweb-srv--load-0- <cmsweb-services-minion-0>
 openstack server set --property landb-alias=<cmsweb-srv--load-1- <cmsweb-services-minion-1>
 ```
-Finally, when we ready, we can make `cmsweb-test` visible from outside of CERN network
+Finally, when we ready, we can make `cmsweb-test` domain visible from outside of CERN network
 by placing [request a firewall exception](https://cern.service-now.com/service-portal/service-element.do?name=Firewall-Service).
+**Please note:** DO NOT expose `cmsweb-srv` domain to outside world.
+We only
+open `cmsweb-test` domain since it performs full authentication.

 ### Cluster maintenance
 When cluster is deployed we may perform various actions.
 For example,